 „The drums are so thick and natural on Heyday that they almost sound like they were recorded in a fairy tale forest. (…) For my part, the songs were wonderful opportunities for lots of electric 12 string guitar parts.
 Moreover, the interaction between the other stringed instruments, Peter’s guitar parts and Steve’s bass were nothing short of magical.
 Peter Walsh obviously understood the dynamic of the guitars, and the rich tones on Heyday showcased the intricate webs we weaved.“ (MWP, 2010)

-I let her go into the night
+I let her go into the night Night of light, satellite Quite a sight to see

 “ … Heyday glows constant with startling colour and confidence“, schreibt Steven Cadbury [RAM, Australia, 02/1986].
 Und Michael Morris [Juke, Australia, 01/1986]: „True, the inspired guitarwork and interplay with bass/drums provides a genuine excitement.
 But what draws the listener back time and time again is the yearning and vulnerable quality in the vocals, in such haunting tracks as ‚Myrrh‘ or ‚Tantalized‘.
 By definition, it’s spiritual music in the very best sense: it doesn’t always make sense except in the heart, which won’t ignore it.
 There might be a touch of confusion and venom in some of the lines, but it’s wit and charm strike beyond.“